vhsjwp01/resume/jwp-resume-20170424.md

 # Employment:
 ## 2014 - 2017: Ingram Content Group, LaVergne, TN
-* Title: Senior Systems Engineer
+### Title: Senior Systems Engineer
 * IT Research and Development
   * Charged with maintaining awareness and performing assessment of emerging techonologies that can enhance the corporate portfolio with respect to efficiency and revenue stream.
   * Created shell based middleware to aid in converting from MainFrame COBOL to COBOL-IT on Linux.
   * Created continuous integration middleware to enable the development and deployment of docker containers to runtime hosts using Atlassian Stash and Bamboo.
   * Developed Puppet modules to aid in customizable deployment of dockerized services.
   * Assisted in the design and deployment of a 67 node Elasticsearch-Logstash-Kibana based OS and application log aggregation cluster.
 * IT Architecture and Engineering
   * Champion for the integration of continuous integration and continuous delivery with software development efforts.
 Business owner of Atlassian Stash and Bamboo.
   * Champion for the integration of docker for both infrastructure tooling and business application development.
 * Software Development Best Practices
   * Evangelical proponent of unit testing, life cycle management, continuous feature deployment, and continous improvement.
   * Work with software development teams to improve their diagnostic capabilities in an effort to make them more self reliant.
   * Work across software development teams and IT support teams in an effort to give software developers a more self service approach to application deployment without sacrificing security or provisioning standardization constraints.
 * Mentoring and Leadership
   * Provide eduction on source code management best practices, containerization using docker, and continous integration services to new hires and new software development teams.
   * Provide technical writing education to junior engineers.
   * Provide IT architectural guidance to IT support and software development teams.

 ## 2011 - 2014: METECS, Houston, TX (via Johnson Space Center, NASA)
-* Title: Software Simulation Engineer
+### Title: Software Simulation Engineer
 _as Corporate IT solutions architect:_
 * Network Architecture and Design
   * Charged with establishing a corporate style infrastructure for the company from scratch.
   * Deployed a scalable virtualized infrastructure environment leveraging VMware ESXi and high speed NAS.
   * Deployed the following network services: DNS, DHCP, LDAP, NTP, HTTP/HTTPS, VPN, NFS, CIFS, PXE, Kickstart.
   * Implemented automated vulnerability scanning using OpenVAS virtual appliances.
 * Workflow Optimization
   * Implemented a cryptographically secure storage system for the Windows platform using SAMBA and an open source project called BoxCryptor.
   * Implemented a PBX intercom system using FreeSWITCH and off the shelf SIP phones.
   * Worked closely in a team effort to implement an open source project management tool called Trac.
 Created a PERL CGI script enabling authenticated employees to create their own Trac project, along with any LDAP groups and mailman distribution lists via an internal web resource.
   * Created a web based self service tool for company employees to create and manage their own VPN access SSL certificates.
   * Wrote a script to generate RSS and ATOM feed links from the company's internal mailman based email list server.
 * Product Development
   * Fabricated hardware and developed software for a construction vehicle simulation rig.
 Became familiar with cutting, mounting, and assembling 8020 bar stock and its associated fittings.
   * Became familiar with the Unity3D game development software package.
 Wrote a client side program in C++ that read in JSON formatted telemetry from a network based Logitech joystick via TCP/IP.
 This C++ code was compiled as a Windows DLL using Visual Studio Express, which was then integrated as a plugin into Unity3D.
 Wrote a Unity C# script to call functions in the DLL to harvest data from the remote joystick.

 _as NASA systems integrater:_
 * Network Architecture and Design
-  ** Constructed a Space Network Traffic emulator using Linux and its rules for specialized IP traffic queue disciplines to mimic time delays, packet loss, and packet corruption.
+  * Constructed a Space Network Traffic emulator using Linux and its rules for specialized IP traffic queue disciplines to mimic time delays, packet loss, and packet corruption.
 Developed a web based remote control system for ground operators to monitor training sessions from orbit on the International Space Station.
 The web interface allowed remote manipulation of simulated station cameras, as well as real time streaming video of a laptop X display to any IP addressable device, and real time strip charting of hand controller telemetry using websockets.
-  ** Led the effort to develop a data streaming solution suitable for use in deep space networks, where latency and re-transmit times on the order of several weeks make traditional IPv4 methodologies unusable.
+  * Led the effort to develop a data streaming solution suitable for use in deep space networks, where latency and re-transmit times on the order of several weeks make traditional IPv4 methodologies unusable.
 Operated as a project manager leading a team of three developers to synthesize an open architecture solution using Packet Forward Error Correction (PFEC).
 Tested the soluton over a VPN mesh (OpenVPN) connecting various computers at disparate locations, and then varied the latency and throughput of the network using a WAN emulator (WANem).
 The PFEC software was written for both Linux and Windows.
 On the windows side a DLL was produced, targeted for use in LabView applications, but generally usable in any windows based coding effort.
-  **eveloped a standardized, data driven, automated method to deploy 802.11ad compliant mesh networks using OpenWRT and Raspberry Pi.
+  * Developed a standardized, data driven, automated method to deploy 802.11ad compliant mesh networks using OpenWRT and Raspberry Pi.
 Method includes the ability to provision access points, and DHCP services.
 * Workflow Optimization
-  ** Implemented revision control for NIS, DHCP, and DNS source files using git and gitolite, eliminating the need for root access to perform these operations.
+  * Implemented revision control for NIS, DHCP, and DNS source files using git and gitolite, eliminating the need for root access to perform these operations.
 Created an rsync based token framework for service synchronization with gitolite.
-  ** Converted disparate provisioning mechanisms of a simulation framework for certain functions of the International Space Station's on board computer system from legacy disk images and tarballs to a Linux kickstart deployable process.
+  * Converted disparate provisioning mechanisms of a simulation framework for certain functions of the International Space Station's on board computer system from legacy disk images and tarballs to a Linux kickstart deployable process.
 Created a custom RPM package whose purpose was to define all the dependent packages needed for the simulation environment, allowing for the deployment of the necessary software via a single command.
 This effort involved mentoring other developers in the art of RPM package construction and testing.

 ## 2008 - 2011: LZ Technology, Houston, TX (via Johnson Space Center, NASA)
 ### Title: Principal Software Engineer
 * Network / Compute Architecture and Design
-** Charged with system administration duties over 6 different software development laboratories across the Guidance and Robotics Engineering divisions of NASA, Johnson Space Center.
+  * Charged with system administration duties over 6 different software development laboratories across the Guidance and Robotics Engineering divisions of NASA, Johnson Space Center.
-** Implemented a continuous integration framework for software developers using Apache, CruiseControl, ImageMagick, PERL, PHP, and git.
+  * Implemented a continuous integration framework for software developers using Apache, CruiseControl, ImageMagick, PERL, PHP, and git.
-** Provided IT architectural guidance for ClearCase environment layout.
+  * Provided IT architectural guidance for ClearCase environment layout.
 Used VMWare ESXi and DELL iSCSI storage chassis to virtualize all infrastructure services, including VOB and View storage.
 Later created scripts to enable migration from ClearCase to SubVersion for same.
 * Workflow Optimization
-** Implemented revision control for DHCP, DNS, RPM sources, and RPM spec files using SubVersion, Apache, and LDAP, eliminating the need for root access to perform these operations.
+  * Implemented revision control for DHCP, DNS, RPM sources, and RPM spec files using SubVersion, Apache, and LDAP, eliminating the need for root access to perform these operations.
-** Developed a bridging script to automate the construction / destruction of tap based OpenVPN meshes used to securely integrate remotely federated vehicle simulation sessions across NASA centers.
+  * Developed a bridging script to automate the construction / destruction of tap based OpenVPN meshes used to securely integrate remotely federated vehicle simulation sessions across NASA centers.
-** Provided software provisioning mentoring to software engineers.
+  * Provided software provisioning mentoring to software engineers.
-** Implemented automated work flow for Unix account creation across all supported lab networks.
+  * Implemented automated work flow for Unix account creation across all supported lab networks.
-** Developed a customizable, scalable, and portable virtualized Windows7 framework using QEMU.
+  * Developed a customizable, scalable, and portable virtualized Windows7 framework using QEMU.
-** Created a init style scripting framework to automate VirtualBox headless operation.
+  * Created a init style scripting framework to automate VirtualBox headless operation.

 ## 2007 - 2008: L3 Communications, Houston, TX (via Johnson Space Center, NASA)
 ### Title: Principal Software Engineer